Targeted radionuclide therapy for neuroendocrine tumours (NETs)

 What is targeted radionuclide therapy?

 This therapy uses a radioactive substance called a radionuclide.
 It is injected into the bloodstream.
-Cancer cells absorb the radionuclide more than normal cells.
+Cancer cells absorb radionuclide more than normal cells.
 This means they receive a higher dose of radioactivity.
 This eventually destroys the cancer cells.

 After targeted radionuclide therapy